barbazul/1kfa/mod_guide_player.md

 peaceful environment where external resources with healing powers are available.

-Eg, if they are in a primitive camp posessing medicine men or a contemporary city with doctors and hospitals or a tranquil oasis infused with healing magic.
+Eg, if they are in a primitive camp possessing medicine men or a contemporary city with doctors and hospitals or a tranquil oasis infused with healing magic.